 Ladies, Ladies, Ladies by oGO Float.

+You must wait 2 weeks after dying your hair before you can float.
 While there is no guarantee that the salt won’t strip some colour from your hair, we recommend that you check if the water running through your hair in the shower at home is fully clear.
 If there is still some colour coming out you should wait a couple of more days/showers.

 Each float room is private so you’re ok to leave your stuff on the bench beside the tank while you float.